 The Gamecocks were the only team out of 334 Division I schools to finish the regular season undefeated (17-0-1).

 Senior defender Kaleigh Kurtz and junior forward Savannah McCaskill earned NSCAA First-Team All-America honors, while senior midfielder Chelsea Drennan grabbed a spot on the Second Team.
 Carolina's two first-team honorees and three overall selections both matched the most among all schools.

 Seniors Kaleigh Kurtz and Chelsea Drennan, junior Savannah McCaskill and freshman Mikayla Krzeczowski were named to the National Soccer Coaches Association of America (NSCAA) All-South First Team, while senior Paige Bendell landed on the All-South Second Team.

-Savannah McCaskill and Kaleigh Kurtz have been tabbed semifinalists for the 2016 MAC Hermann Trophy, given by the NSCAA to the top player in women's college soccer.
+Savannah McCaskill and Kaleigh Kurtz were tabbed semifinalists for the 2016 MAC Hermann Trophy, given by the NSCAA to the top player in women's college soccer.

 Senior defender Paige Bendell was named the SEC Defensive Player of the Week for her efforts in the Gamecocks wins over Tennessee (Oct.
 23) and Vanderbilt (Oct.
 20).

 Senior center back Kaleigh Kurtz was named the NCAA and SEC Defensive Player of the Week for her efforts against Florida (Oct.
 16).